Sunny6889/tron-docker-main/logs_monitor/README.md

 In the following sections, we will guide you through the java-tron log system setup process with Loki and Grafana, and demonstrate how to configure alerts based on log data to ensure the health and performance of your services.

 ## Prerequisites

+java-tron has configured to output all its logs to `tron.log` file

+## TroubleShooting
+1. If your java-tron node exits unexpectedly but the `tron.log` file does not give you any clue or there is no error message.
+   - One possible reason is that the node is killed by the OOM killer.
+You could verify it by check the docker exit status using command `docker ps -a`.
+If the exit status is 137, it means the container is killed by the OOM killer.
+You could also check the `gc.log` files to see if there are any Full GC logs.
+If there are many Full GC logs, it means the JVM is running out of memory and the OOM killer may kill the container.
+Make sure each java-tron service has at least 16GB memory